Hill vs Wooldridge Elementary: 34 Point TEA Gap in North Austin

 Ed Neuhaus Ed Neuhaus March 17, 2026 7 min read

 Hill Elementary scored a 91 out of 100 on the 2025 TEA accountability report.
 Wooldridge Elementary scored a 59.
 Both are in Austin ISD.
 Both sit in north Austin.
-The median home prices are $268,000 near Hill and $266,500 near Wooldridge.
+The median home price in the Hill zone is about $746,000, while the Wooldridge zone runs about $399,000 (VOW MLS, closed sales, trailing 18mo).
 You could drive between these two schools in under 10 minutes and pass through some of the same shopping centers on the way.
 And yet the TEA performance gap between them is 32 points, the difference between an A and an F.

 This is not an unusual pattern in Austin ISD.
 The district stretches across a wide range of communities, and the school boundaries create zones that can differ dramatically even when they are geographically close.
-For buyers shopping in the mid $260s in north Austin, understanding which zone your address falls in is not a minor detail.
+For buyers weighing these two north Austin zones, understanding which zone your address falls in is not a minor detail.
 It is one of the most important things you can know before making an offer.

 Hill vs Wooldridge Elementary: Quick Comparison